 All tools, materials are provided and no prior knowledge is necessary.

-To reduce social interaction between strangers during the session, workshop slots would be sold by date and time slots with a minimum of 3 pax to start.
+To reduce social interaction between strangers during the session, workshop slots would be sold by date and time slots.

 Aprons will be provided for the workshop.
 Participants are recommended to come in an attire which they do not mind having accidental stains.
 Stained blue hands are proof that the vat is natural and safe to touch with our own bare hands.
 They wash off in a couple of days but nails may remain stained for a longer period of time.
 Participants may opt to dye with gloves (provided) on.